hideakitai/ArxSmartPtr/README.md

 ## Note

-jArxSmartPtr`j is C++ smart pointer-*like* classes for Arduino.
+`ArxSmartPtr` is C++ smart pointer-__like__ classes for Arduino.
 All of the functions is not supported currently.

 ## Supported Boards

-This library is enabled only if you use following architecture.
+This library is currently enabled only if you use following architecture.
 Please use C++ Standard Template Library for other boards.

-- AVR
+- AVR (Uno, Nano, Mega, etc.)
-- MEGAAVR
+- MEGAAVR (Uno WiFi, Nano Ecery, etc.)
-- SAMD
+- SAMD (Zero, MKR, M0, etc.)
 - SPRESENSE